 The staff team are led by the Chief Executive who reports into the Trustee Board and supported by the Senior Management Team to deliver services and activities.
 The Commercial Services Director has oversight of the commercial and trading departments and responsible for delivering services and operations.

 The Sabbatical Officers are joined by other elected students to undertake the Students’ Associations representative work.
 In addition to Representation work, their non-commercial member services also include:

 - Student Societies and Volunteering – over 300 student-led societies supported and partnerships with hundreds of charities, enabling thousands of student volunteer hours.

 - The Advice Place – a free, professional, impartial advice service available to all students.

 - Peer Learning & Support – a peer-led study and buddy scheme, with over 700 student leaders and 8,000 attendees across the University.

 - Global Students – Cultural and language events and connections.

-- Awareness and behavioural change campaigns – for example on the topics of anti-sexual harassment and mental health and Wellbeing and linked to each of the five Liberation Officer’s work.
+Awareness and behavioural change campaigns – for example on the topics of anti-sexual harassment and mental health and Wellbeing and linked to each of the five Sabbatical Officer’s work.

-The oldest purpose built student union in the world, Teviot Row House opened its doors in 1889.
-Housing six distinct bars, five catering outlets, a live music venue and meeting and events spaces, the venue plays host to art exhibitions, sports screenings, quiz and band nights, balls, ceremonies and even weddings; which are planned by our catering company, Honours.
+The oldest purpose built student union in the world, Teviot Row House opened its doors in 1889, it is the main hub of student life on campus centrally.
+Housing six distinct bars, three catering outlets, a live music venue and meeting and events spaces, the venue plays host to art exhibitions, sports screenings, quiz and band nights, balls, ceremonies and even weddings.
+The venue also support society room bookings through the events team.